microsoft/sbom-tool/docs/sbom-tool-api-reference.md

 };
 ```

-The path should be a relative path and should start with a period `.`, and all the path seperators should be forward slashes `/` to comply with the SPDX 2.2 specification.
+The API looks for a relative path starting with a period `.`.
+All path separators should include forward slashes `/` in compliance with the SPDX version 2.2 specification.

 ### SBOMPackage

-The SBOM package represents a dependency component for your product.
+'SBOMpackage' represents a dependency component for the product.
 The `PackageName` is the only required property.
-All other properties will be serialized as is to the output SBOM.
+The API will serialize all other properties unchanged "as-is" in the final output SBOM file.

 ```C#